textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 ### Functions not used by Textpattern

-These functions are *not* used by Textpattern.[^4] If diagnostics reports one or more of these functions as disabled, you may safely ignore the message, because they do not affect Textpattern's operation in any way.
+These functions are *not* used by Textpattern.[^notused] If diagnostics reports one or more of these functions as disabled, you may safely ignore the message, because they do not affect Textpattern's operation in any way.

 * `apache_child_terminate`
 * `apache_getenv`